alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *diciembre 2024*  --  "I was reading an article the other day that romantic relationships with OS’s are statistically rare"
+Current SARI version: *enero 2025*  --  "I've got statistics and graphs.
+I got all this stuff."

 -----------------